zeropointnine/phonegentic/README.md

 This means you can either give end users a freeform text box (the Settings approach) or wire up structured boot contexts in code for specific workflows.

 ## Features

+### Job Functions — switchable agent personas

+Job Functions let you define reusable agent personas and swap between them instantly.
+Each job function bundles a role, job description, speaker definitions, guardrails, whisper-by-default preference, and an optional ElevenLabs voice ID.

+- **Dropdown selector** — the agent panel header shows a dropdown of all saved job functions.
+Selecting one reconnects the agent with the new persona and clears the chat history for a clean start.
+- **CRUD editor** — create, edit, and delete job functions from the full-screen editor (tap the pencil icon next to the dropdown).
+- **Persisted selection** — the last-used job function is saved to `SharedPreferences` and restored on next launch.
+- **Per-function voice** — each job function can specify its own ElevenLabs voice ID, so a sales persona can sound different from a support persona.

 ### Tear Sheet — AI-driven call queue